 GIS and remote sensing software are both part of what some people call the “open source movement”.

-And this collection of 10 free open source remote sensing software packages helps you pack some serious punch as if it was commercial software.
+And this collection of 10 free open source remote sensing software packages helps you as if it was commercial software.